Quezler/glutenfree/mods_2.0/070_hurricane-sandbox/README.md

 Once you have created such a file either manually or through running the `factorio-sprites.php` script this mod can load them.

+Security:
+This mod contains arbitrary code, before running the included php script have the contents checked by someone who knows PHP, whilst the code is not written with malicious intent it is important to understand that it is not safely sandboxed like LUA mods are.

 Usage:
 - unzip the mod
 - download the factorio-sprites folder from his google drive and unzip it in this mod's folder